 - PLEASE NOTE: The Coronavirus Aid, Relief and Economic Security (CARES) Act lets taxpayers deduct up to $300 in charitable donations from their taxable income for charitable contributions made in 2020.
 This is an above the line deduction, meaning you do not have to itemize to claim.
 Taxpayers will be able to claim the deductions on their tax forms next year.
 As always, please consult your personal tax professional.

 VOLUNTEER: We need volunteers to continue to meet the community’s need at this time.
-We are currently only accepting volunteers aged 16 and above and those who have adhered to social distancing and stay at home guidelines.
+We have resumed our normal operations allowing 50 volunteers per shift and those who have adhered to social distancing and stay at home guidelines.
 Volunteers ages 10-15 must be accompanied by and adult; For those younger than 18, our Sort and Repack opportunity is the only volunteer option available.
 We are committed to the well-being of our volunteers, staff and clients; therefore, we ask that you please consider staying home if you are high risk.
 Volunteers are asked to bring and wear masks when they volunteer.
 If you do not have a mask, please contact our Volunteer Coordinator at 225-359-9940.
 Please click HERE to sign up to volunteer.

 Volunteers will also be asked not to volunteer if you answer yes to any of the below questions:

 - Are you experiencing flu-like symptoms? (defined by coughing, fever, respiratory symptoms or stomach virus symptoms or have had these symptoms recently)